 Predictions that affect the phenomenon and society at large.
 Prejudicial policing on a large scale, algorithmic or not, will affect society over time, contributing to the cycle of poverty and crime.
 This is a well-trodden thesis, and we’ll briefly review the sociological literature on durable inequality and the persistence of stereotypes in Chapter 8.

 Let us remind ourselves that we deploy machine learning so that we can act on its predictions.
 It is hard to even conceptually eliminate the effects of predictions on outcomes, future training sets, the phenomena themselves, or society at large.
 The more central machine learning becomes in our lives, the stronger this effect.

 Returning to the example of a search engine, in the short term it might be possible to extract an unbiased signal from user clicks, but in the long run, results that are returned more often will be linked to and thus rank more highly.
 As a side effect of fulfilling its purpose of retrieving relevant information, a search engine will necessarily change the very thing that it aims to measure, sort, and rank.
 Similarly, most machine learning systems will affect the phenomena that they predict.
 This is why we’ve depicted the machine learning process as a loop.

-Throughout this book we’ll learn methods for mitigating societal biases in machine learning, but let us pause to consider that there are fundamental limits to what we can achieve, especially when we consider machine learning as a socio-technical system instead of a mathematical abstraction.
+Throughout this book we’ll learn methods for mitigating societal biases in machine learning, but we should keep in mind that there are fundamental limits to what we can achieve, especially when we consider machine learning as a socio-technical system instead of a mathematical abstraction.
 The textbook model of training and test data being independent and identically distributed is a simplification, and might be unachievable in practice.

 Getting concrete with a toy example